 So, do you have a PhD student who may benefit from our programme?
 If so, keeping reading to find all the information you need to have your student become a Grantham Scholar.

-This information is for PhD projects starting in Autumn 2020, and our training programme begins in January 2021.
+Please note that this information is for PhD projects starting in Autumn 2023, and our training programme begins in January 2024.

 Our PhD students – the Grantham Scholars – receive bespoke training on activism, policy engagement and industry collaboration.